valy8851/github.io/Slak/20_varia.md

-# CHAPTER XX
+# Chapter XX

-## OTHER CHRISTIAN DISCUSSION OF MAGIC BEFORE AUGUSTINE
+## Other christian discussion of magic before Augustine.

 ### Plan of this chapter.